project-viable/viable-virtual-lab/docs/reference/objectslot.md

 The parent node of the `ObjectSlot` needs to implement these functions.
 This behavior is specific to the parent node.

 For examples, see `ElectrolysisSetup.gd` and `GelImager.gd`.

+Like other `LabObject`s, it requires to have a `CollisionShape2D`.
+To fulfill this dependency, just add the node as a child of `ObjectSlot` with the size and shape the parent node requires.